VIDEO and TRANSCRIPT: Evangelicals Shooting their Own Wounded Divorcees (Closed Captioned)

 This is a graph of “Students Ever Suspended or Expelled by Family Type.”
 The blue line is married birth parents [two-parent birth family].

 And the pink line is separated or divorced moms.
 So those are the single moms.
-If you look down at the green line, that’s birth dads, only so single dads.
+If you look down at the green line, that’s birth dads only, so single dads.
 So single dads and single moms are about the same level.

-This graph looks really scary.
+That graph looks really scary.
 It looks like kids from divorced homes are a lot more likely to be suspended or expelled from school.
 But look at the scale on the graph!
-It only goes up to 16%.
-[It’s a zoomed in view.]
-What if we saw this graph more realistically, say at 100% not at 16%.

 Here we go, this is how it looks at 100%.
-Wow, hardly any kids from any type of family get expelled or suspended, it’s not so scary, after all.
+Wow, hardly any kids from any type of family get expelled or suspended; it’s not so scary, after all.

-• Only 5 in 100 kids from married birth parent families ever got suspended or expelled.
+- Only 5 in 100 kids from married birth parent families ever got suspended or expelled.

-• Only 8 in 100 kids from separated or divorced mom families ever got suspended or expelled (same thing for single-dad families).
+- Only 8 in 100 kids from separated or divorced mom families ever got suspended or expelled (same thing for single-dad families).

 So don’t let marriage-at-any-cost organizations mislead you [by how they present these data].

-Now let’s talk about how to identify a safe church.
+How to identify a safe church

 Number one: A safe church listens to the painful stories from devout Christians who had to divorce.
-They show empathy not judgment, defensiveness, or [do interrogations].
+They show empathy, not judgment, defensiveness, or [do interrogations].

-Number two: A safe Church has leaders who change the narrative and educate others that half of divorces are for life-saving reasons.
+Number two: A safe church has leaders who change the narrative and educate others that half of divorces are for life-saving reasons.
 They stop making it sound as if all divorces are the fault of the person who filed.

-Number three: a safe church retrains its leaders to stop giving false messages about divorce and divorcees.
+Number three: A safe church retrains its leaders to stop giving false messages about divorce and divorcees.

 Number four: A safe church has a divorce recovery group that does not shame people for getting life-saving divorces, including [divorces for] emotional and financial abuse in addition to physical abuse, adultery, and sexual immorality.
 A safe church connects the innocent victim to someone who has walked in their shoes and can give them hope [that there’s life after divorce].